QUESTIONS ARE DIVIDED INTO CATEGORIES FOR CITIZENS, NEW PROCESS SERVERS AND RENEWALS

 What are the requirements for renewal of a Process Server License?

-- Payment of the $60.00, non-refundable renewal fee, paid at the Hillsborough Clerk’s Office, Circuit Civil Division, Office 530.
+1. Payment of the $60.00, non-refundable renewal fee, paid at the Hillsborough Clerk’s Office, Circuit Civil Division, Room 101.
 Please retain a validated receipt for payment.
 The Clerk’s Office accepts checks (no counter checks) or money orders payable to Clerk of the Circuit Court.
 No payments are accepted by the Administrative Office of the Courts.

 Please have your insurance company send an original Certificate of Insurance to: